Skip to content

 Control

 whispefy/app.py owns the session state, while whispefy/server.py exposes the local FastAPI trigger endpoints.
+The app also preloads the embedding model during startup.

 Config